 Werner Aisslinger, who is one of the biggest product designers in Germany, privately tells us about future trends, the transformation of the designer and what beauty and aesthetics mean to him

 Product designer Werner Aisslinger, image source Rolf Benz

 Werner Aisslinger in conversation with Haus von Eden

 House of Eden: Mr. Aisslinger, what are the future design trends in your eyes?

 Today, at the dawn of the 21st century, design is no longer limited to sheer form.
 Neither the stylish one Minimalism In the late 20th century, the uniform look of a modular-schematic interior design can still be the goal of sophisticated product or interior designs today.
 Atmospheric aspects are much more important.
 As a designer, I see myself less as a mastermind with a finished design plan in mind than as a DJ, the most diverse Material knows how to sample; it's not about the “total look”, but about the surprising collage.

 Studio Aisslinger follows this motto in its various projects.
 Through "storytelling" objects become more than just cool factual products; they carry their own story.
 Like everyday life, as the world itself is collaged from various elements, studio aisslinger replaces the homogeneous monochrome style world with a mixture of vintage, flea market, classics and archetypal new design; The result is a grown-up mish-mash that blends a variety of details into a vibrant, inspiring atmosphere.

 Rolf Benz ADDIT designed by Werner Aisslinger and Tina Bunyaprasit

-The question of sustainability and ecological design is crucial.
+The issues of sustainability and ecological design are crucial.
 From what kind of production do the used materials come from?
-What is the COXNUMX footprint and what is the relationship to the finite resources of our planet?
-Do they come from afar or are you local?
-Do they tell a unique story as well as the story of the place we are trying to reshape?
+What is your CO2 footprint and what is your relationship to the finite resources of our planet?
+Do you come from afar or are you local?
+Do you also tell in your own story the story of the place we are trying to reshape?